 The issue we see regularly is parents not knowing what type of agreement they should make and what the agreement should cover.
-Should they make a Parenting Plan or enter into Consent Orders?
-Or do they need to go to Court?
+Should they make a Parenting Plan or a Parenting Order?

 The purpose of this post is to inform you about the different types of parenting agreements.